algogrit/blog.gauravagarwalr.com/content/posts/2018-10-04-starting-a-new-chapter.md

 About a week back was my last day at [Tarka Labs](https://tarkalabs.com).
 So many people have asked me why I have left a wonderful organization, this post is to gather and summarize my thought process...

 A little about me, my name is Gaurav Agarwal.
 I was born [10019](http://www.howlongagogo.com/date/1991/may/7) days ago, as on the day of publishing this article, and I have no idea how many more are to come.
-I have an extremely blessed life and am thankful for the all the stars that aligned to bring me to this world.
+I have an extremely blessed life and am thankful for all the stars that aligned to bring me to this world.
 I have found technology and business to be my calling ever since I was a child.
 Make no mistake, I wasn't a child prodigy in any way, just a curious soul - got my first computer at the age of 9, used it to experience video games and sometimes make presentations for school and for fun.
 I also ran small honest businesses since I was 11.

 # Guiding Principles